kiwix/kiwix-js-pwa/README.md

 a new update is ready to install).
 Alternative sideloading instructions are available in the [release notes](https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html).
 The Electron version can be installed with `winget install kiwix.kiwixjs.electron`, or else by downloading a package from [Releases](https://github.com/kiwix/kiwix-js-windows/releases/).
-For testing, the Store, Electron and NWJS versions come packaged with an archive of Wikipedia articles related to Climate Change (as a starter ZIM).
+For testing, the Store, Electron and NWJS versions come packaged with a mini archive of the top 100 Wikipedia articles (without images and with only the lede paragraph).

 Offline ZIM archives are available in-app, or from the [Kiwix repository](https://library.kiwix.org).
 This app is regularly tested fully on Wikimedia ZIM files, though a number of other ZIM file types work.
 There is preliminary, useable support for most Zimit ZIMs from